Rowland has developed an international reputation for his ability to re-write orchestral works for reduced-size orchestras.

 With: Cristianne Slade, Alexandra Turchyn & Richard Costello.

 Restored and directed, with choreography and dance arrangements also, by Stewart Nicholls.

-For the production, Rowland helped to reconstruct, with Stewart, Musical Director Damian le Gassick and others, arrangements, orchestrations (and harmonies and melodies) from original source material and some recordings, and also played piano in the orchestra for performances.
+For the production, Rowland helped to reconstruct, with Stewart, Musical Director Damian le Gassick and others, arrangements, orchestrations (and harmonies and melodies) from the original source material and some recordings, and also played piano in the orchestra for performances.
 Since then, Rowland has re-reorchestrated the sections of the score that he had not previously tackled, and Stewart and Rowland’s reconstructed and restored version of Noël Coward’s forgotten musical is to be published shortly by Warner/Chappell Music Ltd.

 Orchestrations created by Rowland were used in the Noël Coward Centenary performance at Carnegie Hall, New York, 1999 starring Elaine Stritch.